Ashley Gable: Career

 Gable has worked on a number of other shows as a writer and producer, including The Invisible Man, Family Law, The Division, Strong Medicine, Crossing Jordan, New Amsterdam and Vegas.
 In 2008 she was hired to work on The Mentalist as a co-executive producer under creator Bruno Heller and became an executive producer.
 She left that show after four seasons and subsequently served as co-executive producer on the CBS drama series Person of Interest.

 In 2019, Gable joined other WGA members in firing her agents as part of the Guild's stand against the ATA after the two sides were unable to come to an agreement on a new "Code of Conduct" that addressed the practice of packaging.

+Upon discovering that she was earning two-thirds of what her fellow male executive producers were making, Gable became vocal in the #NotWorthLess social media movement, which called for the end to payment inequities between white, male Hollywood writers and producers, and their female, non-white counterparts.

+In November of 2022, Gable, a board member of the Writers Guild of America, was named as a member of the committee that will negotiate the guild’s contracts amidst the threat of a writers strike.